Jinjinov/TheLastTime/README.md

 You can also write your own [yaml](https://en.wikipedia.org/wiki/YAML) list, save the file as `TheLastTime.yaml` and import it.

-Make sure that you use a proper [yaml format](http://www.yamllint.com/).
+Make sure that you use a proper [yaml format](http://www.yamllint.com/), for example:

     ---
     Health: